Assos Kefalonia: How to Visit the Beautiful Town & Venetian Castle

 Arriving in Assos Kefalonia

 After that you can take a look at the beach, hit the bakery, and have check out the local tavernas.
-The best time to visit Assos Greece is early in the morning before the other tourists get there.
+As we mentioned, the best time to visit Assos Greece is early in the morning before the other tourists get there.
 It’s one of the most popular places on Kefalonia and it does get crowded in the summer.

 Assos Kefalonia as a unique history tied to the castle that sits high atop the town.
 It was built by Venetians in the late 16th century and used as a residence for the high commissioner with an additional 200 homes inside.